The Software Technology Group was created in 1992 as a means to provide expert Project Consulting to the high tech and biomedical arena.

-SECS/GEM work for developing automation software for the silicon industry was our next arena.
-Creating software for moving wafers through the silicon manufacturing process.
+As if to highlight the diversity of solutions STG proffered, the next project was in SECS/GEM silicon manufacturing developing automation software for the silicon industry.The work entailed software development for moving wafers through the silicon manufacturing process.

 We are an employee driven company.
-We have used and sometimes still use contractors, but for the:
+We have used and sometimes still use contractors, but for the most part, our employee-based firm succeeds with:

-… employee solutions offer the best of all worlds.
+… employee solutions and retention of talent and teams offer the best of all worlds.

 Our motto: if it’s software we can do it.